Lady Bird Johnson: First Lady of the United States

 As first lady and trusted presidential confidant, Lady Bird Johnson helped establish the public environmental movement in the 1960s.
 She worked to beautify Washington, D.C., by planting thousands of flowers, set up the White House Natural Beauty Conference, and lobbied Congress for the president's full range of environmental initiatives.
 In 1965, she took the lead in calling for passage of the Highway Beautification Act.
 The act called for control of outdoor advertising, including removal of certain types of signs, along the nation's growing Interstate Highway System and the existing federal-aid primary highway system.
 It also required certain junkyards along Interstate or primary highways to be removed or screened and encouraged scenic enhancement and roadside development.
 According to Secretary of Interior Stewart Udall, she single-handedly, "influenced the president to demand-and support-more far-sighted conservation legislation."

 Her capital beautification project turned the national capital into a showcase for the nation.
 It was intended to improve physical conditions in Washington, D.C., for residents and tourists by planting millions of flowers, many of them on National Park Service land along roadways around the capital.
 She said, "Where flowers bloom, so does hope."

 She worked extensively with the American Association of Nurserymen (AAN) executive Vice President Robert F. Lederer to protect wildflowers and promoted planting them along highways.
 Her efforts inspired similar programs throughout the country.
 She became the first president's wife to advocate actively for legislation when she was instrumental in promoting the Highway Beautification Act, which was nicknamed "Lady Bird's Bill".
 It was developed to beautify the nation's highway system by limiting billboards and by planting roadside areas.
+The HBA had its critics as it negatively impacted many highway adjacent businesses due to restrictions on signage.
 She was also an advocate of the Head Start program to give children from lower-income families a step up in school readiness.

 Lady Bird created the modern structure of the First Lady's office: she was the first in this role to have a press secretary and chief of staff of her own, and an outside liaison with Congress.
 Her press secretary from 1963 to 1969 was Liz Carpenter, a fellow alumna of the University of Texas.
 As a mark of changing times, Carpenter was the first professional newswoman to become press secretary to a First Lady; she also served as Lady Bird's staff director.
 Lady Bird's tenure as First Lady marked the beginning of hiring employees in the East Wing to work specifically on the First Lady's projects.

 President Johnson had initially said he would turn down the Democratic Party nomination for president in 1964, having been unhappy during his service in President Kennedy's administration and believing the party did not want him.
 Although aides could not sway him, the First Lady convinced him otherwise, reassuring him of his worthiness and saying that if he dropped out, the Republicans would likely take the White House.